manolodd/openlrae/README.md

 ```
 If you want openlrae and all its dependencies in a bundle.

-You can also run the latter to do some things: to know wich things are supported in the librery, to run a buil-in risk analysis example, etc.
+You can also run the latter to do some things: to know wich things are supported in the librery, to run a built-in risk analysis, etc.
 ```console
 java -jar openlrae-{YourVersion}-with-dependencies.jar
 ```